On the shape of nucleons at high energies: Introduction

 The structure of the paper is as follows.
 In section \ref{sec2}, we give necessary definitions and describe the evolution of the shape of nucleons in the transverse projection.
-Section \ref{sec3} describes the evolution in the longitudinal direction.
-In section \ref{sec4} we briefly discuss the results.
+Section \ref{sec3} considers the evolution in the longitudinal direction.
+The results are discussed in section \ref{sec4}.